rogargon/greetingsApp/README.md

 mvn exec:exec
 ```

-The application will be available at http://localhost:8080/greetings
+The application will be available at http://localhost:8080/api/ (Server API) and http://localhost:8080/app/ (AngularJS Client)